BraydenZheng/OOAD-MusicStore/README.md

 Decorator pattern: We add comboSell method to do a chain of additional selling activity (amps, strings, ...) based on the customer buying.
 Also, we add a new class called AccessoriesDecorator that extend accessories, all original accessories

+Singleton Pattern: We added Singleton pattern to log and tracker object.
+Log and tracker object uses a private variable to keep a single instance of their classes, this is accessed by the public method getInstance.